bradymholt/geekytidbits.com/_posts/2015/2015-09-28-complexity-creep.md

 * **Think Outside the Box** - Talk your change over with someone else; spend some time researching how others have solved a similar problem; don't assume anything; don't just start running with your first idea about how to solve a problem but instead think about it from different angles first.
 * **Do Code Reviews** - Have somebody else look at your code.
 If they can't understand it you should make it simpler.
 * **Remove Unused Code** - As the amount of code in a system goes up, it becomes hard to maintain it.
 When you do system wide refactors you may be touching (and spending time on) code that is not even being used.
 I know it is tempting to leave it there or just comment it out because "it might be needed" but I have found that just *removing* it pays huge dividends.
 Obviously, you want to be careful and methodical here.
+* **Read and Research** - Keep up with what others are doing to solve problems similar to yours and tools out there that could be leveraged for a fraction of the cost (and complexity!) you would incur if you had to do it yourself.
 * Remember and practice the the wisdom behind these principles:
   - KISS - **K**eep **I**t **S**imple **S**tupid
   - YAGNI - **Y**ou **A**in't **G**onna **N**eed **I**t